Jadebook-Journal/jadebook-oss/README.md

 - The Vercel Firewall (if hosting on Vercel) should also handle malicious traffic and DDOS protection
 - We gather absolutely no telemetry
 - NextJS security headers are also setup
+- We've disabled search indexing so the platform won't be visible on search

 However, there are still some things to understand: